f5devcentral/f5-agility-labs-cert/docs/class2/modules/module1.rst

 |
 |

-**1.05 Pre - Differentiate between fallback and primary persistence**
+**Previous Exam Topic 1.05 - Differentiate between fallback and primary persistence**

 **GUI Study in the vLabs**